pitastrudl/wekanwiki/Platforms.md

 ## <a name="Production"></a>Production: Snap for Linux, install to your own server or laptop.
 Automatic Updates.
 Only Wekan.
 Supported by xet7.

 Import from Trello, and Import/Export Wekan works.
 Password auth.
 Upcoming: LDAP, OAuth2, etc. Usually for production you just install Ubuntu 18.04 or Debian 9 VM (or without VM) and install Snap.
 Minimum 2 GB RAM required, preferably 4 GB or more.
-Requires KVM/XEN/HyperV VM or Bare Metal, where Linux kernel 3.x or 4.x or newer works, and also Snap (or Docker) work without problems.
+Requires KVM/XEN/HyperV VM or Bare Metal, where Linux kernel 3.x or 4.x or newer works, and also Snap works without problems.
 Requires working websockets.

 * **[Install Snap](https://github.com/wekan/wekan-snap/wiki/Install)** on Linux 64bit.
 [Wekan for Snap bug reports and feature requests](https://github.com/wekan/wekan-snap/issues).
   * **Debian, Ubuntu and Linux Mint based distros**